tariksarac/GitHubUsers/README.md

 ## Please use your "Personal access token" for GitHub API.
 There is .env file and variable REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN where you have to assign your token.

+This is the code for Search github users demo hosted at https://searchgithubusers.netlify.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts